-Installing a Nest thermostat is one of the best ways to perfect the day-to-day schedule of your heating and cooling.
-This smart thermostat can recognize your preferences and automatically make improvements.
-But as you may expect, it won’t work correctly or at all if you see an error code on the display.
-The precise error code supplies useful information about the underlying problem, something a knowledgeable technician can use to provide solutions that much sooner.
+Using a Nest thermostat is one of the most convenient ways to improve the daily schedule of your heating and cooling.
+This smart thermostat can be taught your preferences and automatically make changes.
+But as you may expect, it won’t work properly or at all if you see an error code show up.
+The precise error code offers useful information about the root of the problem, something a trained technician can use to offer solutions that much sooner.

-Here are seven of the most frequent error codes you may discover on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you could solve it and the estimated cost to do so.
-Keep in mind that while the costs will ultimately be dependent on the exact Nest model, you can count on paying around $75-$200 for repairs.
-This should include travel and labor costs on top of any specific parts needed to finish repairs.
+Let’s consider seven of the most frequent error codes you might discover on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you might solve it and the estimated cost to do so.
+Remember that while the investment will ultimately be dependent on the exact Nest model, you can anticipate paying between $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific parts necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and appears when the power is detached from the system.
-Because this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on display until the issue is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
+Since this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will continue to be displayed until the problem is resolved.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have appeared further along in your electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A certified technician will inspect electrical connections and wiring until they locate the root of the problem.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring may have disconnected or become damaged, or a disconnection might have appeared further along in your electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A trained technician can check electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not just a software error.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin inspecting connectors.
+They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin looking at connectors.

-They’ll shut off the power and slowly inspect each wire, seeing to it that they are fully placed into the connector with the proper amount of uncovered copper.
-When they locate the problem connector, it can be exchanged for a new one.
+They’ll shut off the power and slowly look at each wire, making sure they are fully attached into the connector with the proper amount of bare copper.
+Once they locate the problem connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will finally power down.
-Assuming the breakers are on, you can examine a handful of other places before calling a professional technician.
+This critical error code can show up when the weather outside is severely hot.
+The HVAC system can fail and stop giving power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
+In the event the breakers are on, you can examine a couple of other places before consulting a professional technician.

-As this error can drain your thermostat’s battery, the first step may be supplying enough power to determine if this specific error code is what you’re working with.
-You can detach the thermostat from its base and deliver power by using a USB cable.
-Assuming it presents error code 195, you can continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t uncover anything wrong with these components, it will likely be best to get in touch with a pro.
+As this error can consume your thermostat’s battery, the first step may be supplying enough power to figure out if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and deliver power by using a USB cable.
+In the event it reveals error code 195, you can continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical problem with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This may stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-The technician should meticulously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
+Your technician needs to cautiously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it might still prevent you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting enough power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+Although this error code isn’t critical, it can still prevent you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you need a Nest Power Connector.

-During installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you may notice error code E297 be displayed.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error originating from an overcurrent.
-If excess power is sent using the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to switch the power off as soon as you can.
-You can then get a hold of a professional technician with the proper experience detecting and resolving electrical issues.
+Just like error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is being delivered inside the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to turn the power off as soon as you can.
+You can then get in touch with a professional technician with the necessary experience diagnosing and resolving electrical damage.

 e73 – Critical